kylepearson13/squirrel-u/1_SquirrelU/1_QuickStart/0_Summary.md

 ## Prerequisites

-* The only thing you need before you get started is a GitHub account.
+* The only you need before you get started is a GitHub account.
 Navigate to <https://github.com/> to register for one...its easy!
+Also I am testing you.

 ## Start Contributing Today!